18Aswin/NewsCorner/README.md

 ## About

-NewsWeb is developed and maintained by Aswin A Nair.
+NewsCorner is developed and maintained by Aswin A Nair.
 Feel free to reach out with any questions or feedback.

 ---

-Enjoy staying updated with the latest news through NewsWeb!
+Enjoy staying updated with the latest news through NewsCorner!
 If you have any questions or encounter any issues, don't hesitate to reach out.